processone/docs.ejabberd.im/content/admin/upgrade/from_22.10_to_23.01.md

----
-title: Upgrade to ejabberd 23.01
+# Upgrade to ejabberd 23.01
-toc: true
----

 There is a new module, new hooks, new options, and some option accepts additional values, but there are no breaking changes in SQL schemas, configuration, or commands API.

-Please check the ejabberd [23.01](/archive/23_01/) release announcement for details about the improvements.
+Please check the ejabberd [23.01](../../archive/23.01/index.md) release announcement for details about the improvements.

 ## Changes in option `outgoing_s2s_families`